Al Roker and Deborah Roberts' son, Nick, is growing up so fast and his parents can't help but marvel at his transformation.

 READ: Al Roker's wife Deborah Roberts shows off youthful talent we never saw coming

-The news is made even more special since Nick, who is the youngest of Al's three children, is "somewhere on the (autism) spectrum and maybe obsessive-compulsive," the TV star previously told Guideposts magazine.
+The news was made even more special since Nick, who is the youngest of Al's three children, is "somewhere on the (autism) spectrum and maybe obsessive-compulsive," the TV star previously told Guideposts magazine.

 He's all grown-up!